rahmanaminoor25/Regression_aviation_fatalities_project/README.md

 Note to reader: This project was set by Rockborne's advanced data training programme.
 For this project, the dataset from kaggle was split by the course supervisor- to data and unseen data.
 With the unseen data, we submit our predictions using our model, which is then evaluated by the course supervisor.

+# IMPORTANT UPDATE:
+There are two notebook files in which the project can be found: 'Regression_project.ipynb' and 'Regression_project_final.ipynb'.
+'Regression_project_final.ipynb' is the final project with one important but simple step I overlooked: that was too log transform the fatalities column.
+The predictions for this final file are contained within Aminoor_Rhaman_aviation_prediction2.